Helmut Schmidt: Life after politics

 In 1982, along with his friend Gerald Ford, he co-founded the annual AEI World Forum.
-The following year he joined the nationwide weekly Die Zeit newspaper as co-publisher, also acting as its director from 1985 to 1989.
+The following year, he joined the nationwide weekly Die Zeit newspaper as co-publisher, also acting as its director from 1985 to 1989.
 In 1985, he became managing director.
-With Takeo Fukuda he founded the Inter Action Councils in 1983.
+With Takeo Fukuda, he founded the Inter Action Councils in 1983.
 He retired from the Bundestag in 1986.
 In December 1986, he was one of the founders of the committee supporting the EMU and the creation of the European Central Bank.

 Contrary to the line of his party, Schmidt was a determined opponent of Turkey's bid to join the EU.
 He also opposed phasing out nuclear energy, something that the Red-Green coalition of Gerhard Schröder supported.
 In 2007, Schmidt described the climate debate as "hysterically overheated".
 When asked about social media, Schmidt said he perceived the internet as "threatening".
 He was particularly concerned about the superficiality of communication on the web.

 Schmidt was highly critical of allowing immigration from outside of Europe, believing that people from these cultures would not integrate well.
 He said in a 2004 interview with Hamburger Abendblatt that "a multicultural society can function peacefully only under a strong authoritarian state like Singapore, the cultures there all speak English and the political system is based on authority."
 In 2005, he spoke out against attempts to remedy Germany's aging population with more immigration: "Immigration of people from East of Anatolia or from Subsaharan Africa does not solve the problem, it only creates a much bigger problem."
-In a 2010 interview with Sandra Maischberger, he said that "Immigration from foreign civilizations creates more problems than it can bring us in terms of benefits on the labor market.
-Immigration from Europe is no problem, the problem starts from somewhat more eastern regions.
+In a 2010 interview with Sandra Maischberger, he said that "Immigration from foreign civilisations creates more problems than it can bring us in terms of benefits on the labour market.
+Immigration from Europe is no problem; the problem starts from somewhat more eastern regions.
 These are different cultures, not because of their different genes or ancestry, but because of the way they were raised."

 On 16 May 2014, Schmidt said the Russo-Ukrainian War was dangerous, because, "Europe, the Americans and also Russia are behaving in a way that Christopher Clark described in his book The Sleepwalkers: How Europe Went to War in 1914 that's very much worth reading, as the beginning of World War I: like sleepwalkers."
 Clark later disputed comparisons between the Russo-Ukrainian War and World War I, saying in 2022, "The first world war began in an incredibly complex, around-the-houses way.
 Whereas in the case of the invasion of Ukraine, in 2014 and this year, it's quite clearly a case of the breach of the peace by just one power."

 Schmidt was the author of numerous books on his political life, on foreign policy, and political ethics.
-He made appearances in numerous television talk shows, and remained one of the most renowned political publicists in Germany until his death.
+He made appearances in numerous television talk shows and remained one of the most renowned political publicists in Germany until his death.

 In his later years, Schmidt gained a positive reputation as an elder statesman across party lines in Germany.